ThomasEwanSykes/ThomasEwanSykes/README.md

-- 🔭 I’m currently working on all of <a href="https://pyst.me/go/psmain">Pythona Studios</a> Websites/Projects
+- 🔭 I’m currently working on all of <a href="https://pyst.me/go/psmain">Pythona Studios</a>' Websites/Projects
-- 🌱 I’m currently learning Business studies at College
+- 🏫 I’m currently learning Business studies at College.
 - 👯 I’m looking to collaborate with anyone on Youtube Videos, Websites, and more.
 - 🤔 I’m looking for help with PHP, Making a site to edit diffrent deals, and displaying on another page.
 - 💬 Ask me about Anything.